HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Polyätiological clinical picture.
-The disease is generally defined as therapy-resistant, disseminated, usually chronic or chronically recurrent, itchy eczema with exudative, circular or oval (nummular), scaly or crusty, often marginal plaques.
+Polyetiologic clinical picture.
+The disease is generally defined as a therapy-resistant, disseminated, usually chronic or chronic recurrent, pruritic eczematous dermatitis with exudative, circular or oval (nummular), scaly or crusty, often marginal plaques.

-Patients with this clinical picture often show an atopic or psoriatic diathesis or a combination of both, are sometimes contact sensitized or show signs of a bacterial or mycotic skin infection.
+Patients with this clinical picture not infrequently show an atopic or psoriatic diathesis or a combination of both, are sometimes contact sensitized or show features of a bacterial or mycotic infection (older term: microbial eczema) of the skin.

 Nummular dermatitis is also frequently observed as an accompanying phenomenon of venous stasis dermatitis.